deanobalino/coder-mojifier-workshop/README.md

 3. Select a Bash terminal within Cloud Shell
 ![select bash](cloud-shell-bash.png)

-4. Run the following command in the Cloud Shell:
+4. Run the following command in the Cloud Shell
+**Be sure to change the `-p` parameter with your own password**

 `curl -s https://raw.githubusercontent.com/deanobalino/coder-mojifier-workshop/master/deploy.sh | bash -s -- -p hello`